-[7] In reviewing a federal administrative agency's interpretation of a statute it administers, we first determine whether Congress has expressed its intent unambiguously on the question before the court.
+[4] In reviewing a federal administrative agency's interpretation of a statute it administers, we first determine whether Congress has expressed its intent unambiguously on the question before the court.
 See Chevron, 467 U.S. 837, 842-44 ("If the intent of Congress is clear, that is the end of the matter; for the court, as well as the agency, must give effect to the unambiguously expressed intent of Congress.").
 "If, instead, Congress has left a gap for the administrative agency to fill, we proceed to step two.
 At step two, we must uphold the administrative regulation unless it is arbitrary, capricious, or manifestly contrary to the statute."
 Defenders of Wildlife v.

 Browner, 191 F.3d 1159, 1162, amended by 197 F.3d 1035 (9th Cir.
 1999) (citations and internal quotations omitted).

-We conclude that the Phase II General Permit option violates the Clean Water Act's requirement that permits for discharges "require controls to reduce the discharge of pollutants the maximum extent practicable," 33 U.S.C. to § 1342(p)(3)(B)(iii), because the Phase II rule does not provide for review of notices of intent.
+We conclude that the Phase II General Permit option violates the Clean Water Act's requirement that permits for discharges "require controls to reduce the discharge of pollutants to the maximum extent practicable," 33 U.S.C. § 1342(p)(3)(B)(iii).
 We also conclude that the Phase II General Permit option violates the Clean Water Act because it does not contain express requirements for public participation in the NPDES permitting process.
-We remand these aspects of the Phase II Rule.
+We remand these aspects of the Phase II Rule.30